YesselmanLab/rna_motif_library/README.md

 ## Data Download

 A default CSV (`nrlist_3.262_3.5A.csv`) is in the directory `data/csvs`.<br>
-Make sure to download the most recent data (3.5 Å resolution) from: http://rna.bgsu.edu/rna3dhub/nrlist
+Make sure to download the most recent data (3.5 Å resolution):<br>
+http://rna.bgsu.edu/rna3dhub/nrlist

-In the directory `data/csvs`, delete the default CSV file and replace with your download .<br>
+In the directory `data/csvs`, delete the default CSV file and replace with your download.<br>

 ## Installation